Myanmar–Thailand border: History

 The border regions have historically been contested between the various Thai and Burmese states.
 Fighting between Burma and the Siamese Ayutthaya Kingdom over control of what is now Myanmar's Tanintharyi Region dominated the area in the 16th century, before Burma destroyed Ayutthaya and took control of the region in 1767.
 Soon after, Siam extended suzerainty over the Lanna Kingdom (now Northern Thailand), which had previously been under Burmese control.
 Burmese expansion in the 19th century brought it into conflict with the British in India, sparking a series of conflicts which ended with Burma being occupied and incorporated into British India.
-With France occupying French Indochina in the same period, the two European states allowed the Kingdom of Siam (the old name for Thailand) to retains its independence as a buffer state.
+With France occupying French Indochina in the same period, the two European states allowed the Kingdom of Siam (the old name for Thailand) to retain its independence as a buffer state.

 In 1868 Britain and Siam signed a treaty delimiting the Burma-Thai border from the Salween south to the Andaman Sea.
 Following some confusion as to the border's location, on the ground demarcation of the border commenced from 1889 to 1892.
 In 1892 the northern section of the border delimited and then demarcated on the ground from 1893 to 1894, with a final boundary treaty with maps signed on 17 October 1894.
 The northern terminus of the border was fixed in 1896 when the British and French agreed that the Mekong would serve as the Burma-Laos border.
 Some minor boundary adjustments occurred in 1929 and 1934.
 In 1941, following Japan's invasion of Burma, parts of Burma were ceded to Siam as the Saharat Thai Doem territory, however these areas were returned to Burma in 1946 following Japan's defeat and since then the border has remained in place.
 In 1937 Burma was separated from India and became a separate colony, gaining full independence in 1948, at which point the border became an international frontier between two sovereign states.

 At present there is an outstanding dispute over the ownership of some small islands in the Andaman Sea.

 From 2010 to 2012 there were clashes along the border between the Myanmar army and the Karen National Liberation Army.

 In 2021, the Myanmar military clashed with civilians in the border areas.
 Many of them fled and ended up in Thailand.

+In 2023 there were more clashes and the governments of both countries have decided to form a humanitarian task force.